Suhaimi Nasir

-Suhaimi bin Nasir (born 9 October 1969) is a Malaysian politician who has served as the Member of Parliament (MP) for Libaran since November 2022 and a Nominated Member of the Sabah State Legislative Assembly (MLA) since October 2020.
-He is a member, State Information Chief and the Division Chief of Libaran of the United Malays National Organisation of Sabah (Sabah UMNO), a branch of a component party of the Barisan Nasional (BN) coalition.
+Suhaimi bin Nasir (born 10 October 1968) is a Malaysian politician who has served as the Member of Parliament (MP) for Libaran since November 2022 and was a Nominated Member of the Sabah State Legislative Assembly (MLA) from October 2020 until October 2025 in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor.
+He is a member and the Division Chief of Libaran of the United Malays National Organisation of Sabah (Sabah UMNO), a branch of a component party of the Barisan Nasional (BN) coalition.